HITE TEACHERS IN HARLEY STREET LONDON

 Committed to Continuing Professional Development (CPD) within the Alexander Technique and related fields, Claire has completed the Post Qualification Pathway OCN qualification and is a Fellow of the College of Teachers.
 Claire transfers this learning to both private students and as a core teacher trainer to UK & International trainees at the STAT accredited, 3 year, full-time, Alexander Technique Teacher Training School based in Balderton Street.
 In addition, he has delivered CPD workshops for other Alexander Technique teachers on 'Teaching People with Challenging Disabilities'.

 The Alexander Technique plays its part in every aspect of one’s life.
 On a voluntary basis, Claire has been a Director of the Society of Teachers of the Alexander Technique (STAT) and is still a member of the Preliminary Investigation Committee.
 Separately, she was a founding Trustee of The Weir Link, a charity focussed on urban re-generation, community & education – for which she has honoured by a Civic Award, a tree planting (!) and a nomination to carry the Olympic Torch for London 2012 Olympics for her contributions between 2003 - 2011.
-When not working, Claire greatly enjoys playing the trumpet both in church and in a jazz/dance band and keeps fit though running with the Herne Hill Harriers - hence her genuine passion to teach others, through example, to learn and apply the Alexander Technique to health, leadership, education, music, running, sport - and to whatever YOU want to achieve in life!
+When not working, Claire greatly enjoys playing the trumpet both in church and in a jazz/dance band and keeps fit though running - hence her genuine passion to teach others, through example, to learn and apply the Alexander Technique to health, leadership, education, music, running, sport - and to whatever YOU want to achieve in life!

 Kamal Thapen BSc(Hons) MSc MSTAT FCollT